samjhill/monicaGPT/README.md

 ![gpt-response](./images/gpt-response-mom.png)

-Setup
+Easy mode: run it automatically with Github Actions
 ====

-configue the `.env` file with your API keys

-Run
+1) Fork this repo
+1) Add your `monica_access_token` and `openai_access_token` as secrets
+1) The Github Action defined in `.github/workflows/run.yml` will run it as often as Github allows (which is around every 5 minutes, but out of my control)

+Alternatively: run it manually
 ====

+1) configue the `.env` file with your API keys
+1) `pip install -r requirements.txt`
-`python3 main.py`
+1) `python3 main.py`

+TODO
+====

-todo: check if there's an on-save hook for calls and run this automatically
+1) check if there's an on-save hook for calls and run this automatically
+1) set it up on AWS and write a guide for that